Skip to main content

 }

-Adding the [PipelineStep]
+Adding the [PipelineStep] Attribute

-To be discoverable, each pipeline step must be decorated with the [PipelineStep]
+To be automatically discovered, each pipeline step must be decorated with the [PipelineStep] attribute.
+This attribute defines the order in which the step should execute.

 [PipelineStep(1)]